tduyng/tduyng.github.io/content/blog/dual-package-typescript/index.md

 Here, I share an opinionated and straightforward way to handle this.
 You can read the solution in detail here: [Supporting Dual Packages for CJS and ESM in a TypeScript Library](https://medium.com/ekino-france/supporting-dual-package-for-cjs-and-esm-in-typescript-library-b5feabac1357).
 I wrote this article on [my company's page](https://medium.com/ekino-france).

 I hope this helps.
 Happy coding!

+>Note: Why didn’t I write this article on my personal blog?
+Because I originally published it on my company’s Medium page, I chose not to duplicate it here to avoid issues with content ownership.
+Additionally, hosting the original article on Medium makes it easier to gather feedback and comments compared to my personal blog.